Planning a tiny house build to save money? We share four big tips for constructing your home on a budget.

 - ReBuilding Center in Portland, Oregon: consistently supplied with a treasure trove of building, remodeling, and creative reuse materials, price 40-90% off market value.

-Building a Tiny Home is a Fun Challenge
+Building a Tiny Home on a Budget is Still Possible

 With these tips, you will be able to build a tiny home that is just right for you and affordable.